 The fiscal 2018 budget as approved in July, 2017 includes \$16.2 billion in funding for non-administrative spending for the MassHealth program.
-The \$16.2 billion includes \$15.6 billion in programmatic spending, including costs related to the settlement of a claim against the Commonwealth.
+The \$16.2 billion included \$15.6 billion in programmatic spending, including costs related to the settlement of a claim against the Commonwealth.
 See "LEGAL MATTERS - Programs and Services; Hutchinson et al. v.
-Patrick et al." The \$16.2 billion also includes approximately \$639 million to support supplemental payments to providers.
-As of September, 2017, estimated non-administrative spending exceeds the fiscal year 2018 budget by \$106 million net.
-The higher net spending is driven primarily by the delay in legislative action on the Governor's MassHealth reform package submitted to the Legislature in June, 2017, as well as lower net drug rebate estimates.
+Patrick et al." The \$16.2 billion also included approximately \$639 million to support supplemental payments to providers.
+The November, 2017 supplemental budget included an additional \$295 million to support fiscal 2017 supplemental payments to providers that were pushed into fiscal 2018 due to timing of federal approval.
+Therefore, the fiscal 2018 budget now includes \$16.5 billion in funding for non-administrative spending.
+As of March, 2018, estimated non-administrative spending exceeds the fiscal 2018 budget by \$71.5 million net.